sunscorched/sunscorched.github.io/_posts/2026-06-15-lagexospheres.md

 ---
-title: "Note on Abouzaid: _Framed Bordism and Lagrangian Embeddings of Exotic Spheres_"
+title: "Note on _Framed Bordism and Lagrangian Embeddings of Exotic Spheres_ by Abouzaid"
 date: 2026-06-15
 permalink: /posts/2026/06/lagexospheres/
 tags: